-If you are a member of the media and would like to learn more about the National POLST Paradigm, please contact the National POLST Paradigm Office at (202) 780-8532 or email@example.com .
+If you are a member of the media and would like to learn more about National POLST, please contact the National POLST Office at (202) 780-8532 or email@example.com .
 You may also reach out to our experts listed below; contact information is located below their biography.

 Patricia A. Bomba, MD, MACP

 Dr. Bomba is Vice President and Medical Director, Geriatrics for Excellus BlueCross BlueShield.
 She served on the Institute of Medicine’s Committee that produced Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life and is a member of the National Academy of Medicine Roundtable on Quality Care for People with Serious Illness.
 She chairs the MOLST Statewide Implementation Team and the National Healthcare Decisions Day New York State Coalition and is the NYeMOLST Program Director.
-She is a founding member, New York’s representative on the National POLST Paradigm and chairs the Communications Committee.
+She is a founding member, New York’s representative to the National POLST Plenary Assembly.
 She serves on the Medical Society of the State of New York Ethics Committee and NCQA Geriatric Measurement Advisory Panel; she was a member of the American Board of Internal Medicine Primary Palliative Care Committee and the National Quality Forum’s “Framework and Preferred Practices for a Palliative and Hospice Care Quality.”

 Contact: Jim Redmond, VP Corporate Communications; (585) 238-4579; Jim.Redmond@excellus.com